material-components/material-components-web/packages/mdc-chips/README.md

 --- | ---
-`isSelected() => boolean` | Returns true if the chip is selected `setSelected(selected: boolean) => void` | Sets the chip's selected state
+`isSelected() => boolean` | Returns true if the chip is selected `setSelected(selected: boolean) => void` | Sets the chip's selected state `shouldRemoveOnTrailingIconClick() => boolean` | Returns whether a trailing icon click should trigger exit/removal of the chip
+`setShouldRemoveOnTrailingIconClick(shouldRemove: boolean) => void` | Sets whether a trailing icon click should trigger exit/removal of the chip

 #### `MDCChipSetFoundation`